-As young boy Phoung remembers his father saying that Phoung must come immediately when he called him.
+As a young boy Phoung remembers his father saying that he must come immediately when his father called him.
 Phoung’s responsibility was to hold the water buffalo poop basket at the key moment.
 The buffalo walks on the harvested rice to release it from the stalk.
-When the tail comes up, he catches the poo.
+When the tail comes up, he catches the poop.

 It is a crappy job but someone has to do it!!